 The Thatch Fireboard System will offer a fire barrier in accordance with BS476: Part 3: 2004 & CEN/TS 1187:2012, test 4 and is recognised as a Local Authority Building Control (LABC) Registered System.

-The system, which can be found on the LABC registered details database, has proved compliance with building regulations and standards across the UK.
-The LABC database contains various products and systems, which once certified, are accepted by building control surveyors in over 300 local authorities.
+The system was granted LABC approval and proved compliance with building regulations and standards across the UK.
+The LABC approval details various products and systems, which once certified, are accepted by building control surveyors in over 300 local authorities.
 This assures the construction industry that a product or system has been rigorously checked by LABC surveyors.